sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 This is because if an object is thrown at time $t$ and has order $x$, then it will be thrown next at time $t+x$.
 Since hands throw alternately, an odd $x$ will change the throwing hand.
-Therefore, to specify a throw, we only need to specify the order of every throw.
+Therefore, to specify a pattern, we only need to specify the order of every throw.

 **Assumption**: *patterns are periodic.*
 So, we only need to state the smallest repeating subsequence